 Mooloolaba is one of the larger towns on the Sunshine Coast.
 Personally, I don’t think it hosts the best beaches; I DO, however, think it’s one of the best sunset spots from Brisbane to Noosa.
 Head up to Point Cartwright Lighthouse and either stake out a sunset spot from up there, or walk through Beacon Lighthouse Reserve and down to the rocky beach.
 From either place you’ll be able to watch the sun go down over the Mooloolah River.

 Ah, Noosa.
 You could easily dedicate an entire trip to this place, that’s how much there is to see and do here.

-For the purposes of this Sunshine Coast roadtrip though, I’m going to narrow it down to just the best things to do in Noosa which can easily be accomplished in one day.
+For the purposes of this Brisbane to Sunshine Coast road trip though, I’m going to narrow it down to just the best things to do in Noosa which can easily be accomplished in one day.

 Noosa Heads is the main township in the Noosa region (Noosaville is another), and is where you’ll find loads of nice cafes and boutiques.
 If you’re in the mood for more of a lazy morning, you can sit down for brunch in town and then walk it off with some shopping or a frolic through Pelican Beach Park along the scenic Noosa River.
 Hit up Grind Cafe for a takeaway coffee for your river walk – we loved the coffee there!

 Alternatively, for a more active morning you could hire a boat or stand-up paddle board from one of the many vendors along the river.